RacecarJ/vesc-firmware/VESC-Configuration/README.md

 # VESC Configurations
-This is the current configuration from the University of Pennsylvania for configuring the VESC MkIV.
+This is the current configuration from the University of Pennsylvania for configuring the VESC MkIII.

 Configurations for older versions of the VESC hardware are in the older_configs directory.